Xi's trusted 'firefighter' lieutenant becomes China's vice president

 "Our country needs someone like him who will continue to step out and shoulder responsibilities for the people," he said.

-Last Sunday, parliament voted to amend the constitution, which removed presidential and vice-presidential term limits, meaning Xi can stay in power indefinitely.
+Last Sunday, parliament voted to amend the constitution, which removed presidential and vice-presidential term limits, meaning Xi can stay in power indefinitely, a move the government has presented as widely welcomed despite criticism that has evaded the censors and seeped onto Chinese social media.

+The party's People's Daily hailed Xi's unanimous re-election in an editorial on its WeChat account, using language once more associated with Mao Zedong to say he was a "leader loved and respected by the people" and the "helmsman of the country".

 Wang's appointment has the potential to reshape what has traditionally been a ceremonial role.
 China's relationship with the United States is likely to be a key part of his remit, according to diplomats and sources with ties to the leadership.